nitaigao/cv/README.md

 ####NEON Adventures
 ######Dec 2013 - Present

-At Sony I worked to deliver content for mobile & console devices whilst keeping high performance a priority.
-I often branch out over various aspects of the production lifecycle as required.
+At NEON I have been fortunate to work across a variety of projects and startups.
+Ranging from edTech, cycling teams, hotel management and charities.

-* Assembly Education
+* assembly.education
 * neonadventures.com
 * founders pledge.com
 * raceworks.io